An autoimmune disease is a condition in which your immune system mistakenly attacks your body.

 3. Psoriasis/psoriatic arthritis

 Skin cells normally grow and then shed when they’re no longer needed.
 Psoriasis causes skin cells to multiply too quickly.
-The extra cells build up and form red, scaly patches called scales or plaques on the skin.
+The extra cells build up and form inflamed red patches, commonly with silver-white scales of plaque on the skin.

 4. Multiple sclerosis

-Multiple sclerosis (MS) damages the myelin sheath — the protective coating that surrounds nerve cells.
-Damage to the myelin sheath affects the transmission of messages between your brain and body.
+Multiple sclerosis (MS) damages the myelin sheath, the protective coating that surrounds nerve cells, in your central nervous system.
+Damage to the myelin sheath slows the transmission speed of messages between your brain and spinal cord to and from the rest of your body.

 This damage can lead to symptoms like numbness, weakness, balance issues, and trouble walking.
-The disease comes in several forms, which progress at different rates.
-About 50 percent of people with MS need help walking within 15 years after getting the disease (8).
+The disease comes in several forms that progress at different rates.
+According to a

 Joint pain, fatigue, and rashes are among the most common symptoms.